Quarterly Results

 Finance costs

-Finance costs relate to lease liabilities which amounted to S$135,000 in 1H2023 (1H2022: S$75,000).
-The increase in finance costs was largely due to the additional leases of office units in the India and Singapore which commenced in August 2022 and February 2023 respectively.
+Finance costs relate to lease liabilities which amounted to S$28,000 in 3M2026 (3M2025: S$54,000).
+The decrease in finance costs was largely due to certain leases ending during 3M2026 as compared to 3M2025.

-Profit before income tax from operations
+Loss before income tax from operations

 Share of profit of associate

-In 1H2023, the Group recognised the share of profit of associate of S$523,000 compared to S$260,000 recognised in 1H2022.
+In 3M2026, the Group recognised the share of profit of associate of S$20,000 compared to S$323,000 recognised in 3M2025.
+The lower contribution was mainly due to the significant decline in birth rates in Thailand, which adversely affected the associate's performance.

 Tax